-At 30 June 2015, Rabobank had a 29 per cent. interest in Achmea B.V. ("Achmea").
-Rabobank does not exercise control over Achmea and therefore does not consolidate Achmea as a subsidiary in Rabobank's financial statements.
-Achmea is accounted for as an associate in Rabobank's financial statements in accordance with the equity method.
-At 31 December 2014, Achmea had a workforce of approximately 16,600 full-time equivalents.
+As of 31 December 2017, Rabobank held a 29 per cent. interest in Achmea B.V. ("Achmea").
+Rabobank does not exercise control over Achmea and therefore does not consolidate Achmea as a subsidiary in Rabobank's audited consolidated financial statements.
+Achmea is accounted for as an associate in Rabobank's audited consolidated financial statements in accordance with the equity method.
 Achmea is a major insurance company in the Netherlands, where it serves a broad customer base of private individuals as well as government agencies and corporate clients.
-Achmea occupies a relatively minor position outside the Netherlands, operating in six other European countries and Australia.
+Achmea occupies a relatively minor position outside the Netherlands, operating in four other European countries and Australia.
 Rabobank and Achmea work closely together in the area of insurance.
-Achmea operates in the Dutch domestic market with brands including Centraal Beheer Achmea, FBTO, InShared, Interpolis, Avéro Achmea, Zilveren Kruis Achmea, OZF Achmea, Pro Life Zorgverzekeringen, Staalbankiers, Syntrus Achmea and Woonfonds Hypotheken.
-Interpolis is the prime supplier of insurance products to clients of the local Rabobanks, offering a broad range of non-life, health and life insurance policies for both private individuals and enterprises.